draftysumo/SumoTube/README.md

 2. The app scans the directory recursively for supported video files and generates video cards with thumbnails.
 3. Hovering over a video card displays a short multi-frame preview.
 4. Right-click on a video card to pin or unpin it.
 Pinned videos are sorted to appear first.
-5. Click a video card to open the built-in video player with full playback controls.
+5. Click a video card to open the video using your system’s default video player.

 ---